SuzyQuant/SuzyQuant/notes/study/scientific management.md

         * No best standard for workers to aspire to
         * No business process or work flow to follow
         * Managers don't know what workers are working, couldn't give feedback then

   * Experimentation
+    * Designed specialized tools
+    * Advocated for workers to match projects with their strengths
+    * Trained managers to implement scientific management in their own workplace

   * Analysis
+    * Productivity was tripled after the experimentation

+# The Principles of Scientific Management
+There are four principles of Taylorism.

+1. <b>Choose methods based on science:</b> Use the scientific method to determine the most efficient way to complete a task.
+Focus on increasing productivity and profits.

+2. <b>Assign workers to tasks based on their natural skillset:</b> Get to know your workers, discover what they’re good at, and place them where their skills will be the most useful.
+3. <b>Monitor your workers’ performance:</b> Observe what your workers are doing while they are on the clock so that you can quickly address any problems.
+If some workers are confused or unproductive, it is up to their managers to step in and fix the issue.
+4. <b>Divide workloads appropriately between workers and managers:</b> Make sure that managers understand how to plan and train workers and that workers understand how to implement those plans.